angular/angularfire/docs/3-retrieving-data-as-lists.md

 // to get a key, check the Example app below items.update('key-of-some-data', { size: newSize });
 ```

+Note that this updates the current value with in the database with the new value specified as the parameter.
+This is called a non-destructive update, because it only updates the values specified.

 ### Removing items from the list
 Use the `remove()` method to remove data at the list item's location.